housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 export const routing = RouterModule.forRoot(routes);
 {% endhighlight %}

-Let's quickly go through what this file does.
+A brief overview of this file.

 1. We just created an array of routes, each with a relative *path* that maps to a specific *component*<br>
 2. Our header navigation links will route to a number of different paths; `news`, `newest`, `show`, `ask` and `jobs`.
 All these paths will map to our `StoriesComponent`
 3. We've set up our root path to redirect to `news` which should return the list of top stories
-3. Where we're mapping to `StoriesComponent`, we pass down `storiesType` as a parameter through the `data` property.
+3. When we map to `StoriesComponent`, we pass down `storiesType` as a parameter through the `data` property.
 This lets us have a story type associated for each route (we'll need this when we use our data service to fetch the list of stories)
 4. `:page` is used as a token so that `StoriesComponent` can fetch the list of stories for a specific page
 5. `:id` is similarly used so that `ItemCommentsComponent` can obtain all the comments for a specific item